socialtables/platform-challenge/README.md

 ## Getting started

-### Test Suite
 A test suite has been provided in the /test folder.
 You should examine these tests to figure out additional requirements like proper HTTP status codes that should be returned from your endpoints.
-Please leave the tests intact though unless you find a bug.
+Do not modify the tests.

 1. Get a recent version of node.js (6 or higher): nodejs.org
-2. clone this repo
+2. Clone this repo
 3. cd to the repo's directory and run ```npm install``
 3. If you prefer to use a specific persistence layer or database, install that and use ```npm``` to install the bindings.
 Popular choices include: mysql, sqlite, redis, etc. If you'd rather not have to think about it, the package.json included in this repo depends on bindings to leveldb, a simple embedded key value store, see docs here: https://www.npmjs.com/package/levelup
 4. Run npm ```npm test``` to see what tests are failing
-5. develop and repeat #4 until all the tests pass.
+5. Develop and repeat #4 until all the tests pass.

 ## How to submit
 Send all your files in one email to internchallenge@socialtables.com with the subject line, Social Tables Venue Mapper Intern Challenge.